kalamuna/metalsmith-jstransformer/README.md

 ### Content File Names

 Create files that you would like to act on with JSTransformers with file extensions representing the transformer to use, in the format `example.html.<transformer>`.
-For example, if you would like to process with Jade, you would name it `src/example.html.jade`.
+For example, if you would like to process with Pug, you would name it `src/example.html.pug`.

 Use multiple transformers by appending additional file extension transformer names at the end.
-For example, to [HTML-Minifier](https://github.com/jstransformers/jstransformer-html-minifier) our Jade example above, you would use the filename `src/example.html.html-minifier.jade`.
+For example, to [HTML-Minifier](https://github.com/jstransformers/jstransformer-html-minifier) our Pug example above, you would use the filename `src/example.html.html-minifier.pug`.

 #### Example

-The following example uses [Jade](http://jade-lang.com), so we must additionally install [`jstransformer-jade`](http://npm.im/jstransformer-jade):
+The following example uses [Pug](https://pugjs.org/), so we must additionally install [`jstransformer-pug`](http://npm.im/jstransformer-pug):

-    npm install jstransformer-jade --save
+    npm install jstransformer-pug --save

-##### `src/example.html.jade`
+##### `src/example.html.pug`

 ```
 ---